isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 ---
 All travellers are required to comply with the prevailing public health regulations and requirements in Singapore.
 These may include (i) serving a Stay-Home Notice (SHN), and/or (ii) taking the COVID-19 test.

-A summary of the prevailing SHN and swab requirements for travellers can be found [here](/files/SHN-and-swab-summary.pdf).
+A summary of the prevailing SHN and swab requirements for travellers can be found <a href="/files/SHN-and-swab-summary.pdf" target="_blank">here</a>.

-However,as Singapore's border restriction measures evolve with the global situation, you are advised to check [MOH's website](https://www.moh.gov.sg/covid-19) for the latest updates.
+However,as Singapore's border restriction measures evolve with the global situation, you are advised to check <a href="https://www.moh.gov.sg/covid-19" target="_blank">MOH's website</a> for the latest updates.

 ### Stay-Home Notice (SHN) - If Applicable

 A Stay-Home Notice (SHN) of 7 or 14 days is issued to travellers who are granted entry into Singapore, as a precautionary measure taken to minimise the risk of additional imported cases of COVID-19.
-An SHN duration calculator can be found [here](https://www.ica.gov.sg/covid-19/shn-calculator) to determine the expected end of SHN.
+An SHN duration calculator can be found <a href="https://www.ica.gov.sg/covid-19/shn-calculator" target="_blank">here</a> to determine the expected end of SHN.

 The following groups of travellers will be exempted from the SHN requirement and subjected to COVID-19 test post-arrival in Singapore:
 - All travellers who enter Singapore with a valid SafeTravel Pass ;